 With their kids newly married and grandkids on the way (they hope), they want a home that reflects the good life and one their family will enjoy.
 That means lake cruises, swimming pools and shaded evening walks.
 They want blazing sunsets and starlit skies, easily visible through the soaring glass walls of their west-facing living room.

 Looking for more resources on Buyer Personas and how to implement them?
 Try this.
-Or, if you're interested in targeting a different audience, this article can help, or check out our Inbound Marketing guide for anything else you need!
+Or, if you're interested in targeting a different audience, the Best Houston-based Marketing Agency can help, or check out our Inbound Marketing guide for anything else you need!